ViPeR5000/span/README.md

 #### Proof of Proximity

-Simply open the door to your Span Panel and press the door sensor button at the top 3 times in succession.
+Simply open the door to your SPAN Panel and press the door sensor button at the top 3 times in succession.
 The lights ringing the frame of your panel should blink momentarily, and the Panel will now be "unlocked" for 15 minutes (it may in fact be significantly longer, but 15 is the documented period).
 While the panel is unlocked, it will allow the integration to create a new auth token.